bryandotnav/swe-project-1-cli-app/INSTRUCTIONS.md

 ### Reflection (2 points)
 In `REFLECTION.md`, respond to the prompts below.
 Your responses should each contain about 150-250 words and demonstrate thoughtful reflection.

-  1. Share one aspect of building this project you found challenging and how you overcame it.
+  1. Which project requirement did you find most challenging and how did you overcome this challenge?
 Be specific in your response.
   2. Share one technical concept that you gained a deeper understanding of through building this project.
 Explain that concept in simple terms and explain how it is used in your project.

 ### Professionalism & Craftsmanship (5 points)